alljoyn/extras-webdocs/docs/develop/run-sample-apps/test/sessions.md

     `JoinSession(org.alljoyn.Bus.sample, 25, ...) succeeded with id = 186166334`

 ###Simulate a Service
 Perform the following steps to set up an application that binds a session and advertises a well-known name.
 1. Start the Sessions application.
 2. Type 'bind 123'.
 3. Type 'requestname org.allseen.test'.
 4. Type 'advertise org.allseen.test'.
-*Note: Open a new session application in a separate terminal and verify per steps in Simulate a client: 'find org.alljoyn.test', then 'join org.alljoyn.test 123'.*
+**NOTE:** Open a new session application in a separate terminal and verify per steps in Simulate a client: 'find org.alljoyn.test', then 'join org.alljoyn.test 123'